austin-rb/austin-rb.github.com/_posts/2012-09-28-october-meeting.md

 We’ll also be pairing off to work through a
 [code kata](http://en.wikipedia.org/wiki/Kata_%28programming%29).
 You’ll definitely want to remember your laptop.

-We'll be heading to B.D.
-Riley's afterwards for socialization practice.
+We'll be heading to 6th Street afterwards for socialization practice.
 See y'all there!